samkhawase/walkabout/README.md

 Here are the steps to get started with the project on your local machine:

 1. Clone the git repositiory
-2. Run `carthage update --platform iOS --cache-builds --no-use-binaries` to fetch the dependencies.
+2. Wait for Xcode to fetch the dependencies.
+(The dependencies are only for the test target.)
 3. If running on the simulator, you can edit the scheme and set the simulated location in Xcode.
 There's a .gpx file with predefined routes called **Bählin.gpx** which could be used to simulate a run between *Berlin RingBahn stations*.
 4. Run the project via Xcode.